BayAreaMetro/MTCDataModel/Project-Documentation/README.md

 ### Land & People
 Includes data that depicts local development, cadastral, buildings and structures and demography characteristics of local areas.

-Each of the following Datsets are related to the Assessor Parcel Records (Parcels 2018):
+Each of the following Datasets are related to the Assessor Parcel Records (Parcels 2018):
 - [Buildings]() -- Not Yet Added To Inventory
 - [Deed Restricted Units]() -- Not Yet Added To Inventory
 - [Development Pipeline]() -- Not Yet Added To Inventory